Street children in India

-We have worked with street children in India for over 25 years and have spoken to the CEO of Railway Children India, Navin Sellaraju, to find out more about who these children are, why they end up living on the streets, and how our work is trying to tackle this growing problem.
+We have worked with street children in India for over 25 years, but why are there children on the streets of India in the first place?
+How do they survive, and what are the risks they face every day?
+In this article we have spoken to the CEO of Railway Children India, Navin Sellaraju, to find out more about who these children are, why they end up living on the streets, and how our work is trying to tackle this growing problem.

 India is a huge country, with a massive population, many of whom sadly live in poverty.
 Often families live hand to mouth and barely have enough money to cover rents and food, with adults working in menial jobs for a daily wage.
 If something happens to disrupt this fragile source of income, desperation and hunger often force children to the streets as a means to survival.

 In difficult circumstances children often see living on the streets as a better way to exist.
 The bright lights of big cities appeal to those living in hardship in rural areas and many flee to the urban areas looking for work, opportunities, or simply adventure.
 Children regularly run away from homes where life is just too difficult for them as so many families are trapped in generational cycles of:

 It is hard to know precisely the number of children living on the streets in India, but the last time a nationwide study was done it was suggested that there are over 11 million (as published by UNICEF in 1991), although that figure is said to be a substantial underestimation.

 Many resort to begging for money or food – which is why the country’s rail systems are an ideal place for them to go.
 There are plenty of passers-by and it is sheltered and busy.
 But it is not always easy for these children to get enough to eat and often they turn to crime in desperation, stealing food from stalls or getting involved in gangs.
 Often they are exploited into even worse situations than those they escaped from at home such as being forced into child labour or marriage.